-By the way, inflammation in the gut may also shut down your body's ability to burn fat.
+Inflammation in the gut may also shut down your body's ability to burn fat.
 Most doctors are either unaware of this information or don't care to know.
 Meanwhile, people like you and have paid the price and unnecessarily suffer serious discomfort and even get into debt because of medical bills!